(See also General Principles of Poisoning.)

 Ciguatera poisoning may result from eating any of > 400 species of fish from the tropical reefs of Florida, the West Indies, or the Pacific, where a dinoflagellate produces a toxin that accumulates in the flesh of the fish.
 Older fish and large fish (eg, grouper, snapper, kingfish) contain more toxin.
 No known processing procedures, including cooking, are protective, and flavor is unaffected.
-A commercial product is available to test for ciguatoxin in fish.
+No commercial product is available to test for ciguatoxin in fish.

 IV mannitol has been suggested as a treatment, but no clear benefit has been shown.

 Scombroid poisoning is caused by high histamine levels in fish flesh due to bacterial decomposition after the fish is caught.
 Commonly affected species include

 The fish may taste peppery or bitter.
 Facial flushing and possibly nausea, vomiting, epigastric pain, and urticaria occur within a few minutes of eating and resolve within 24 hours.
 Symptoms are often mistaken for those of a seafood allergy.
 Unlike other fish poisonings, this poisoning can be prevented by properly storing the fish after it is caught.

 Tetrodotoxin poisoning is most commonly due to eating the puffer fish (fugu), a Japanese delicacy, but > 100 freshwater and saltwater species contain tetrodotoxin.
 Early symptoms include paresthesias in the face and extremities, followed by increased salivation, nausea, vomiting, diarrhea, and abdominal pain.
 Potentially fatal respiratory paralysis can also occur.
 Treatment is supportive care with attention to ventilatory assistance until the toxin is metabolized, which may take days.

 The toxin cannot be destroyed by cooking or freezing.